ShoCremers/DL_project/docs/README.md

 Time (hourly), day of the week, week, and current month are cyclic features, so they need to be represented appropriately so that the model is aware of their cyclic nature.
 Similarly to [1], three different representations were used for time.
 One of them was incremental indexing within the range of [0.1,2.4].
 Another representation of time was 5 inputs of binary gray coded time in the range of [(0,0,0,0,1), (1,0,1,0,0)].
 Finally, we used the mutually exclusive binary representation with 24 inputs (one-hot encoding of time).
 During the experiment, datasets with each of the time variables were tested, as well as the dataset with no time variable.
 The dataset incremental indexing time representation did better on the validation set, and hence no time variable was used on the evaluation, which will be explained later on.

-To represent the day of the week, week, and current month, they were converted to two periodic waveforms of sine and cosine function with appropriate periods.
+To represent the day of the week, week of the month, and current month, they were converted to two periodic waveforms of sine and cosine function with appropriate periods.
 This is shown in the code block below, and a good explanation of this kind of representation for these cyclic features is given in [9].
 ```
     df1['dow_sin'] = np.sin(df1.index.dayofweek*(2.*np.pi/7))
     df1['dow_cos'] = np.cos(df1.index.dayofweek*(2.*np.pi/7))